The Perfect Measuring System

 What's the deal here?

 Before you send the confetti flying and let loose the tears of joy, let's consider some of the drawbacks of the Metric System.
 While revolutionizing the sciences and engineering through its clear, concise, and easily repeatable decimal system, its major flaw lies in the very base it's rooted in - 10.
 More specifically, the limits it places on performing fractional arithmetic, and visually representing ratios.
 You're scratching your head aren't you?
 It will all make sense, I promise!
 For example, imagine a circle.
 Now divide it into two equal sections.
 Each piece represents 1/2, or as a decimal, 0.5.
 Now take that same circle and divide it into 3 equal pieces.
 In this case each piece represents 1/3, but in decimal form this would be 0.333333333333....(the three's go on infinitely).
 What happened here?
 Well, because of the base 10 only numbers that end in multiples of 2 or 5 (the only divisors of 10) will have a finite representation in decimal form.
 Let's repeat the previous example but this time substituting the circle for Imperial measurements (linearly speaking, it's base 12 not base 10) and see what the results are.
 Take a yard and divide it in half.
 You get 18 inches.
 Take the metric equivalent, the meter, and do the same thing.
 You get 50 cm.
 Again, this works because the divisor, 2, is a multiple of both 10 and 12 so you get a rational number.
 Now try dividing by three.
 The yard becomes 12 inches.
 The meter however, becomes 33.3333333....cm.
-Due to the base 12, which is divisible be 2, 3, 4, and 6 the ability to represent fractional ratios easily and precisely is greatly increased.
+Due to the base 12, which is divisible by 2, 3, 4, and 6, the ability to represent a large number of common fractional ratios easily and precisely is greatly increased.
 This is beneficial because being able to rationally visualize whole number ratios has been the basis of our design for millennia!
 Check out my previous blog on the The Golden Ratio for a little more on that topic.

 However, where the Imperial System seems to come out a winner in this regard, it's found wanting in its complete lack of consistency.
 In Metric you have 10 mm per cm.
 There are 100 cm per meter, and 1000 m per kilometer.
 Pretty basic, and incredibly intuitive.
 The Imperial System divides an inch into 1/64, 1/32, 1/16, 1/8, 1/4, and 1/2.
 Definitely not intuitive.
 Then, there are 12 inches per foot, 3 feet per yard, and...1,760 yards in a mile (I had to Google that one).
 So what's the point of all of this?
 Is there a perfect system of measurement or not??
 Well, to be honest...no.
 Remember the story of the perfect hole made by the carpenter bee?
 I was stunned that it matched the Imperial measurement of 3/8" so precisely.
 Truth be told, it also matches the Metric measurement of 10 mm just as closely.
 Each system here has its merits as well as its drawbacks.
 What's important is what you're measuring, how it can most clearly be represented, and what you're most comfortable using.
 For me, growing up in the United States, I tend to gravitate towards the Imperial System for linear measurement.
 Although, lately I find myself often abandoning all traditional measurements and using simple ratios combined with visual instinct to help aesthetically balance my work because let's face it, the only "perfect" measurement is the one that looks right to your eyes.